Properly bathing your newborn

 How to give your newborn a tub bath

-- Clear the counter or table top of breakable objects and electrical appliances to prevent injury.
+- Clear the counter or tabletop of breakable objects and electrical appliances to prevent injury.
+Fill the tub with warm water using a bath thermometer for the correct temperature.

-- Be sure to clean the bathtub after each use.
+- Be sure to clean and rinse the bathtub after each use.

-SIDS safety
+Sleep safety

-Tips for reducing the risk of Sudden Infant Death Syndrome (SIDS) and sleep-related infant death
+How to reduce the risk of Sudden Infant Death Syndrome (SIDS) and sleep-related infant death

 - Always place your baby on his or her back to sleep (at night and for naps).

 - Cribs, bassinets, portable cribs, play yards, etc. should meet current safety standards.
 Check to make sure products have not been recalled.
 Do not use a crib that is broken or missing parts, or has drop-side rails.
-Cover the mattress with a fitted sheet.
-Do not put blankets or pillows between the mattress and the fitted sheet.

 - Keep soft objects, loose bedding or anything that increases the risk of entrapment, suffocation or strangulation out of the crib.
 Pillows, quilts, comforters, sheepskins, bumper pads and stuffed toys can cause suffocation.